usegalaxy-eu/website/_posts/2019-04-26-elixir-galaxy-roscoff-ws.md

 - Galaxy Genome Annotation
 - Material and Methods automatic generation

-There were also some breakout rooms about:
+We also had some breakout sessions about:
 - Galaxy Administration: usegalaxy.* by usegalaxy.eu
 - Galaxy Interactive Tour
 - Visualization within Galaxy